Orlando Attorneys Specializing in Medical Negligence

-When you go to the doctor, you trust that they are going to make you stop hurting, that the surgeon will fix what is wrong with you, and that nurses and hospital staff will give you all the care and support you need to truly heal.
+When you go to the doctor’s office or to a hospital, you trust that the doctor will make you stop hurting, that the surgeon will fix what is wrong with you, and that the nurses and hospital staff will give you the care and support that you need to heal.

 Unfortunately, this is not always the case.

-Between 210,000 and 440,000 patients in hospitals suffer some type of preventable harm that leads to their deaths every single year.
-A 2016 report in U.S. News placed the number at a minimum of 250,000 and noted that this accounts for approximately 10% of all deaths in the U.S. each year (some researchers believe these counts are low, and that many cases are not reported).
-These numbers may be controversial, but one fact is not:
+Between 210,000 and 440,000 patients in hospitals suffer some type of preventable harm that causes their deaths every single year.
+A 2016 report in U.S. News placed the number at a minimum of 250,000 annually, and noted that this accounts for approximately 10% of all deaths in the U.S. Some researchers believe these counts are low, since many cases go unreported.

-When a healthcare professional makes a serious mistake that hurts someone, he or she should be held responsible for what’s been done.
-This means providing compensation to the patient for medical bills and additional treatments, lost time at work, pain, emotional suffering, and more expenses caused by the mistake.
+When a healthcare professional makes a serious mistake that hurts a patient, that professional should be held responsible for the harm that they have caused.
+This means providing compensation to the patient for their medical bills, lost time from work, pain and suffering, and any disfigurement caused by the mistake.

-A medical malpractice lawsuit is a strong step toward recovering your losses.
-Our legal team at Orlando’s Faiella & Gulden, P.A., has extensive experience with the difficulties inherent in these claims and has pursued successful results for its clients.
+A medical malpractice lawsuit is often required to recover such losses.
+Our legal team at Orlando’s Faiella & Gulden, P.A., has extensive experience with the difficulties inherent in these claims and our attorneys have pursued successful results for their clients.
 When you call (407) 647-6111 for a free consultation, our compassionate medical malpractice attorneys will sit down with you to hear your story and explain your options for medical and financial recovery.

 What Is "Medical Malpractice"?

-When a doctor, hospital, or healthcare provider causes harm to a patient, that’s unfortunate.
-If the cause of this harm was negligence, then that’s medical malpractice.
+When a doctor or other healthcare provider causes harm to a patient, it’s unfortunate.
+If the cause of this harm was negligence, then it’s medical malpractice.

 What Kinds of Mistakes Lead to Medical Malpractice?

-Not every hospital or physician error is grounds for a "med mal" lawsuit.
-Historically, these are the causes of med mal cases that most often go to court (this is not a complete list, by far):
+Not every hospital or physician error is grounds for a medical malpractice lawsuit.
+These are the types of errors that, historically, have led to lawsuits for medical malpractice (although this is not a complete list, by far):

 - Surgical errors.
-During surgery, the body is in a fragile state and completely at the mercy of surgeons, anesthesiologists, assistants, and nurses.
-Slicing the wrong nerve, rupturing an artery, not maintaining blood supply, or leaving a surgical sponge in the patient’s abdomen are all examples of surgical errors.
+During surgery, patients are in a particularly vulnerable state, since they are at the complete mercy of their surgeons, anesthesiologists, nurses, and medical assistants.
+Slicing the wrong nerve, rupturing an artery, failing to maintain blood supply, or leaving a surgical sponge in the patient’s abdomen are all examples of surgical errors.

 - Hospital infections.
-According to the Centers for Disease Control and Prevention, every day in the U.S., about 1 in 25 patients contracts an infection.
-When these infections are caused by poor cleaning practices, improperly sterilized tools, or doctors and nurses not scrubbing their hands properly, they are completely avoidable.
+According to the Centers for Disease Control and Prevention, each day, about 1 in 25 patients contracts an infection in the United States.
+Oftentimes, these infections are completely avoidable, and are caused by poor cleaning practices, improperly sterilized tools, or doctors and nurses failing to scrub their hands properly.

 Florida’s Medical Malpractice Rules

-There is a specific provision in Florida which requires that, in order to bring a malpractice case, you need a physician to sign an affidavit attesting to the merit of the case, after which a 90-day waiting period begins.
-Only after this is completed can you formally sue the defendant.
+There is a specific statute in Florida that states that, in order to bring a medical malpractice case, a patient must have a healthcare provider of the same kind as the potential defendant sign an affidavit attesting to the merit of the patient’s case.
+Once the potential Defendant receives this affidavit by certified mail, along with other necessary documents, a 90-day waiting period begins.
+It is only after this period has ended that the patient can formally sue the defendant.

 No Cap on Non-Economic Damages